 This is Lap Dancing

-As for ‘strippers being loaded’ well you do the maths.
-The only way to make good money is to provide the hand jobs and blow jobs that drunk, sexually aroused men expect in ‘VIP’ areas and private booths.
+So, as for ‘strippers being loaded’ well, you ain’t gonna get it with a standard lap dance.
+The only way to really make good money is to provide the hand jobs and blow jobs that drunk, highly sexually aroused men expect in ‘VIP’ areas and private booths.

 Harm for Women in Clubs